cloudfoundry/uaa/README.md

 1. `uaa` is the actual UAA server

+2. `gem` is a ruby gem (`cloudfoundry-uaa`) for interacting with the UAA server

-2. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps
+3. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps

-3. `app` (sample) is a user application that uses both of the above
+4. `app` (sample) is a user application that uses both of the above

 In CloudFoundry terms